carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ###  Manage semantic sub-directories

 You can use more then one `publishDir` to keep different outputs in separate directories.
 To specify which files to put in which output directory use the parameter `pattern` with the a glob pattern that selects which files to publish from the overall set of output files.

-For example:
+In the example below we will create an output folder structure in the directory results, which contains a separate sub-directory for bam files, `pattern:"*.bam"` ,  and a salmon output directory, `${sample_id}_salmon_output"`.
+Remember we need to specify the files we want to copy as outputs.

 ~~~
 //process_publishDir_semantic.nf